yuanshixi/linux_hfs/README.md

 ##### why I write this
 ###### this server is used to seek my raspberrypi device's file lists though web browser.
 ##### other things
-###### this program uses multi-thread mode with a simple thread-pool, uses state machine to parse the http request, and can handle some signals.
+###### this program uses multi-thread mode with a simple thread-pool, uses state machine to parse the http request, and deal with some signals. the file transport is based on transfer-encoding: chunked.